sskausik08/Genesis/Genesis-AEC-Readme.txt

 link capacity policies.
 This script can use to run the link capacity with tactics as well [useTactic = True, tactic = noEdge/...]

+Waypoint Experiment - AEC/waypoint.py
+Execute the waypoint.py (no command-line arguments) from the Genesis directory.
+One change from other experiments is that max path length is set to 15 for these experiments.
+This is set in the Topology class (in Topology.py) variable
+			self.maxPathLength = 15
+This experiment uses GPLGenerator6.py to generate the waypoint GPL files as described in the paper.